alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_052_eng.md

 Well then.

 *Hana no Asuka-gumi!
-2: Lonely Cats Battle Royal*, *Vampire War*, and *Crying Freeman 4: Yugekitōgoku*, *Crying Freeman 5: Senjō no Kishimojin*.
+2: Lonely Cats Battle Royal*, *Vampire War*, and *Crying Freeman 4: Yugekitougoku*, *Crying Freeman 5: Senjou no Kishimojin*.
 I've been writing about the OVA cycle from 1990 onwards, but actually a big project was running in parallel.
 An OVA series no less!
-A full 13 episodes! *Tenjō-hen Uchū Kōji* (天上編　宇宙皇子).
+A full 13 episodes! *Tenjou-hen Uchuu Kouji* (天上編　宇宙皇子).

-*Tenjō-hen Uchū Kōji* - Original by Fujikawa Keisuke, character design concept by Inomata Mutsumi, character design & chief animation director Yamazaki Nobuyoshi, art director Matsumoto Kenji, director Imazawa Tetsuo.
+*Tenjou-hen Uchuu Kouji* - Original by Fujikawa Keisuke, character design concept by Inomata Mutsumi, character design & chief animation director Yamazaki Nobuyoshi, art director Matsumoto Kenji, director Imazawa Tetsuo.
 Production by Kadokawa Shoten.
-An anime adaptation of Fujikawa Keisuke's SF (?) epic novel series "Uchū Kōji," which could be called his life's work.
+An anime adaptation of Fujikawa Keisuke's SF (?) epic novel series "Uchuu Kouji," which could be called his life's work.

-The previous year (1989), also produced by Kadokawa Shoten, theatrical *Uchū Kōji* was released (animation production by Trans Arts), which was an adaptation of the "Earth Chapter."
+The previous year (1989), also produced by Kadokawa Shoten, theatrical *Uchuu Kouji* was released (animation production by Trans Arts), which was an adaptation of the "Earth Chapter."
 So this time was an adaptation of the sequel "Heaven Chapter."

 Even though it was an OVA, unlike the Toei Video OVAs I was participating in simultaneously, it was basically TV format 30-minute episodes.
 With exactly 13 episodes = 1 cour series, it was sized to be broadcast on TV as-is.